saitaiky/notebook/docs/docs/software-development/devops/testing/index.md

 - [Jest Puppeteer](https://github.com/smooth-code/jest-puppeteer) provides all required configuration to run your tests using Puppeteer.

-:::infoWhat is Headless Browser Testing?
+:::info What is Headless Browser Testing?
 Headless Browsers play a major role in CI/CD, as these web browsers provide automated control of the web page without any graphical user interface (GUI).
 This allows the tester to perform automation testing on the web application using a command-line interface without testing the whole site by performing actions through the GUI.

 Headless Browser Testing speeds up the QA process, which is required in CI/CD, where quick feedback is required to ensure the high performance of the application.
 It generates faster results even with a high volume of test cases, with due consistency and accuracy, which helps save time and resources.
 :::

-:::info4 Characteristics of Jest
+:::info 4 Characteristics of Jest
 - **Zero config:** "Jest aims to work out of the box, config free, on most JavaScript projects."
 This means you can simply install Jest as a dependency for your project, and with no or minimal adjustments, you can start writing your first test.
 - **Isolated:** Isolation is a very important property when running tests.
 It ensures that different tests don't influence each other's results.
 For Jest, tests are executed in parallel, each running in their own process.
 This means they can't interfere with other tests, and Jest acts as the orchestrator that collects the results from all the test processes.
 - **Snapshots:** Snapshots are a key feature for front-end testing because they allow you to verify the integrity of large objects.
 This means you don't have to write large tests full of assertions to check if every property is present on an object and has the right type.
 You can simply create a snapshot and Jest will do the magic.
 Later, we'll discuss in detail how snapshot testing works.